monkeylanguage/elects/README.md

 # Elects

 Elects is a simple command line utility, which shows simple charts of elects by given name of Czech village.
 It searches the Czech villages, if there is more than 1 village with such name (which is pretty common in Czech republic), it will ask you to choose for the exact one you want to show charts for.
+Make sure to download the whole folder or use the git clone :-)

 ## Usage